yagurlandy/hello-world/README.md

 # hello-world
 This repository is for practicing the GitHub Flow
+# About me

-I am a second year computer science major with a cybersecurity emphasis
+My name is Erandy, but I go by Andy for short.
+I am a second year computer science major with a cybersecurity emphasis!